dotnet/source-build/Documentation/poison-report-format.md

 ### Hash

 Hash failures mean that a file matches the catalog of hashes that we take of existing files before the build.
-These are commonly false positives due to:
+These are commonly false positives due to shipping static files not produced by the build such as:

 - Text files (licenses, templates, etc)
 - Empty files (\_.\_)
-- Anything else not processed by the build.

 However, if this is a DLL this is probably a legitimate leak.

 ### NupkgFile

-This type of failure means that a nupkg was copied wholesale to the final output - we add a `.poisoned` file to each nupkg before the build and one was detected in the output.
+This type of failure means that a nupkg was copied wholesale to the final output.
 This is a definite leak, but very uncommon and likely easy to trace in the binlogs.

 ## Other metadata